Binomial Theorem Class 11th Notes - Free NCERT Class 11 Maths Chapter 8 notes - Download PDF

 • Suppose n is the index of $(a+b)$; then the sum of the indices of a and b of each term of the expansion is n.

-Now, arranging the coefficients of expansion with respect to their index.
+Now, we arrange the coefficients of expansion with respect to their index.

 If we observe the pattern, we can get the coefficient of the next index.